StreemLead/Deb2Igel/README.md

 Deb2Igel aims to reduce the efforts to create such packages for custom partitions.

 # Usage
-Example: Create a package with dependencies to install "make" on IGEL OS sudo python deb2igel.py make
+Example: Create a package with dependencies to install "make" on IGEL OS<br>

-Syntax:
+sudo python deb2igel.py make

+Syntax:<br>
 sudo python deb2igel.py {apt-get package name}